-3) When you flew to New York, you carefully checked with both your airline and the TSA as to whether it was legal to transport your firearm in your luggage.
-You also learned and followed the strict requirements such as unloading and segregating ammunition, using a TSA approved lockbox, and submitting a TSA Declaration form.
+- When you flew to New York, you carefully checked with both your airline and the TSA as to whether it was legal to transport your firearm in your luggage.
+You also learned and followed the strict requirements such as unloading and segregating ammunition, using a TSA approved lockbox and submitting a TSA Declaration form.

 The short answer is that New York has the toughest gun control laws in the world and does not recognize the legitimacy of any out of state licenses as conveying any rights in New York.
 To make matters worse, our current mayor has made gun law enforcement a signature issue and accordingly, the Queens District Attorney has set up a separate bureau headed by a high ranking official just for gun cases.
 There is now also a special court for gun cases, which is (I believe intentionally) presided over by a very tough judge.
 You’re in trouble.

 How much trouble?
 That depends on the specific facts, which I’ll get into.
 First, before I scare you to death, let me assure you that a good Queens County criminal lawyer can almost certainly keep you from going to jail and can even keep you from having any criminal record at all.
-It is extremely important that your attorney be highly experienced in dealing with similar cases with both the Queens District Attorney’s Office and the Queens courts.
-(A good article to check is http://blogs.lawyers.com/2012/01/heading-to-NYC) Much of what you can read in magazines or online is written by persons, even attorneys, who have little or no experience handling firearms arrests at JFK and LGA.
-Unfortunately, some of the advice, in my opinion, is worse than just unhelpful-it is dangerous.
-For example, an article in Forbes Magazine (which quotes me) (http://www.forbes.com/sites/harveysilverglate/2012/01/13/have-gun-dont-travel) suggests that going to trial in anticipation of “jury nullification” is a viable and possibly best option.
+It is extremely important that your attorney be highly experienced in dealing with similar cases with both the Queens’ District Attorney’s office and the Queens’ Courts.
+(A good article to check is found in the New York Times. www.nytimes.com/2013/06/10/nyregion/lawful-handguns-departing-for-new-york-but-unlawful-upon-arrival.html).
+Much of what you can read in magazines and online is written by persons, even attorneys, who have little or no experience handling firearms arrests at JFK and LGA.
+Unfortunately, some of the advice, in my opinion, is worse than just unhelpful it is dangerous.
+For example, an article in Forbes Magazine (which quotes me) (http://www.forbes.com/ ) suggests that going to trial in anticipation of “jury nullification” is a viable and possibly best option.
 It’s not.

-Getting back to “how much trouble?,” there are generally two possible alternate charges under New York law.
-If the handgun is unloaded, the charge is a misdemeanor with a maximum sentence of one year.
+Getting back to “how much trouble?” there are generally two possible alternate charges under New York law.
+If the handgun is unloaded, the charge is a Class E Felony with a maximum sentence of four years.
 In practice, there is rarely any threat of a jail sentence and the main goal is to avoid any criminal conviction at all.
 Possession of a loaded firearm is an extremely serious charge.
 It is a Class C Violent Felony with a maximum sentence of 15 years and, more importantly, a minimum sentence of 3 ½ years.
 That’s right.
 If you choose to go to trial and are convicted, the judge has no choice-he must give you at least 3 ½ years in prison and as much as 15 years.
 But don’t worry.
 If the judge gives you the minimum and you behave yourself in prison, you’ll be out in just a little more than 3 years.
 See why going to trial isn’t such a great idea?